 Blue Ridge Labs @ Robin Hood is a Brooklyn-based social impact incubator.
 Our programs encourage entrepreneurs, designers, and developers to build products for communities that are often overlooked by technology.

-Our 2015 Fellowship class will be tacking a number of important issues during our 12-week intensive summer program.
+Our 2015 Fellowship class will be tackling a number of important issues during our 12-week intensive summer program.
 Click on the icons to learn more: